Enterprise Web Advisory Council

 - Analyze and make recommendations regarding overall spending on web properties

 - Develop unified plans among web property managers on campus

 - Develop and administer the community of practice for web/content managers and web property owners

 Membership and voting structure

-The Chief Information Officer (CIO) and Chief Marketing Communication Officer (CMCO) will invite members to serve on the committee, representing the various functional and system perspectives, such as content, marketing, public relations, communications, tools, infrastructure, architecture, web managers, cyber security, Web accessibility, visitors and consumers of Web content (students, faculty, staff), etc. Representatives will be the associate dean or senior director with strategic responsibilities for the unit’s web site suites, funding and marketing and communication strategies.
-The council will also include a member from the Senate Advisory Committee on IT and the Communication Council.
+The Chief Information Officer (CIO) and Chief Marketing Communication Officer (CMCO) will invite members to serve on the committee, representing the various functional and system perspectives, such as content, marketing, public relations, communications, tools, infrastructure, architecture, web managers, cyber security, web accessibility, visitors and consumers of web content (students, faculty, staff), etc. Representatives will be the associate dean or senior director with strategic responsibilities for the unit’s web site suites, funding and marketing and communication strategies.
+The council will also include a member from the Senate Advisory Committee on IT and the Communications Council.

 A council chair and executive committee will be appointed by the CIO and CMCO to serve at least two years.
 After the original appointment, the executive committee will elect a chair every two years and recommend individuals to fill empty positions on the council as needed.